-Niall Farrell Becomes First Scottish Bracelet Winner; Wins Live Triple Crown
+Niall Farrell Becomes First Scottish Bracelet Winner; Completes Live Triple Crown

 Niall Farrell has become the first-ever Scottish poker player to win a World Series of Poker bracelet and in doing so became the latest member of the exclusive live Triple Crown club.